Bully for Bugs: Plot

 Bugs Bunny finds himself inadvertently embroiled in a bullfighting spectacle while en route to the Coachella Valley for a carrot festival.
 Upon stumbling into a Spanish bullring, Bugs becomes the target of Toro the Bull, who is engaged in a confrontation with a matador.
 Despite attempting to seek assistance from the matador for directions, Bugs is met with disregard, prompting him to confront Toro himself.

 Determined to retaliate against Toro's aggression, Bugs dons matador attire and employs clever tactics to outwit the bull.
-Utilizing an anvil concealed within his cape, Bugs manages to subdue Toro momentarily, only to face a resilient adversary capable of detaching his horns for a counterattack.
+Using an anvil hidden within his cape, Bugs manages to subdue Toro momentarily, only to face a resilient adversary capable of detaching his horns for a counterattack.
 The ensuing battle between Bugs and Toro unfolds with comedic flair, marked by inventive strategies and physical slapstick humor.

-Amidst the escalating conflict, Bugs employs inventive traps and comedic banter to outsmart Toro, culminating in an explosive finale orchestrated through a series of humorous mishaps and Rube Goldberg–esque contraptions.
+Amidst the escalating conflict, Bugs employs inventive traps and comedic banter to outsmart Toro, culminating in an explosive finale orchestrated through a series of humorous mishaps and contraptions.
 Ultimately, Bugs emerges victorious, utilizing quick thinking and resourcefulness to outmaneuver Toro and secure his escape.

 Development

-In his biography Chuck Amuck, Chuck Jones claims that he made this cartoon after producer Eddie Selzer burst into Jones' workspace one day and announced, for no readily apparent reason, that there was nothing funny about bullfighting and no cartoons about it were to be made.
-Since Selzer had, in Jones' opinion, consistently proven himself to be wrong about absolutely everything (having once barred Jones from doing any cartoons featuring Pepé Le Pew, on the grounds that he perceived them as not being funny, which led to Jones and Maltese to do For Scent-imental Reasons, which won an Oscar, which Selzer accepted), the only possible option was to make the cartoon.
-The sounds of the crowd and the bull are recorded from a genuine bullfighting crowd in Barcelona, Spain.
+In his biography Chuck Amuck, Chuck Jones claims he made this cartoon after producer Eddie Selzer burst into Jones' workspace one day and announced, for no apparent reason, that there was nothing funny about bullfighting and no cartoons related to it were to be made.
+Since Selzer had, in Jones' opinion, consistently proven himself to be wrong about absolutely everything (having once barred Jones from doing any cartoons featuring Pepé Le Pew, on the grounds that he perceived them as not being funny, leading to Jones and Maltese creating For Scent-imental Reasons and winning an Oscar), the only possible option was to make the cartoon.
+The sounds of the crowd and the bull are recorded from a bullfighting crowd in Barcelona, Spain.
+For character design, Jones researched the traditional traje de luces, or suit of lights, to create the costume worn by the cowardly matador, as well as Bugs' simplified version.
 The boulder to the face gag was reused from Rabbit Punch five years earlier, which was also directed by Chuck Jones.